Ipstenu/dreamobjects/readme.txt

 * Changed SDK to newest version: 2.6.9 (<a href="http://blogs.aws.amazon.com/php/post/Tx2Q8T2MTERKJS4/Release-AWS-SDK-for-PHP-Version-2-6-9">official release notes</a>)
 * Added support for ZipArchive, with graceful fallback to PclZip if needed
+* `/cache/` folder is not backed up anymore
+* Zip has shorter paths (unzipped, it's /dreamobjects-backup/wp-content/etc)
-* Improved multipart uploads, which should allow for larger files in a better way
+* Improved multipart uploads, which should allow for large files in a better way
 * Force disable on Multisite, which you shouldn't be using since it breaks six ways from Sunday anyway
-* Security tightening (hiding things)
+* Security tightening: hiding things, making things harder for people to run, safer command usage
+* Backs up wp-config sometimes... (if you put it in a weird place, I'm not responsible)
 * Improved debug logging
+* Removed uploader for both security and support reasons.
+It was bad and I feel bad.
-* New wp-cli command: wp dreamobjects resetlog
+* New wp-cli command: `wp dreamobjects resetlog` (resets the debug log)

 = 3.4.3 =
 May 1, 2014 by Ipstenu